jbytecode/Sqlite3Stats.jl/README.md

 # Random number drawn from a Chisquare Distribution with degree of freedom 30
 result = DBInterface.execute(db, "select RCHISQ(30) from table") |> DataFrame

+# Quantile of F Distribution with degrees of freedom 30 and 32
+result = DBInterface.execute(db, "select QF(1.96, 30, 32) from table") |> DataFrame

+# Probability of F Distribution with degrees of freedom 30 and 32
+result = DBInterface.execute(db, "select PF(0.025, 30, 32) from table") |> DataFrame

+# Random number drawn from a F Distribution with degrees of freedom 30 and 32
+result = DBInterface.execute(db, "select RF(30, 32) from table") |> DataFrame
 ```